ChrisGitmed/stand-up-assistant/README.md

 ### Features
 * User can add names to an attendee list.
-* User can click a button to randomize the order of the list.
+* User can click a button to produce a shuffled list.
 * Late attendees are automatically added to the end of the shuffled list.

 ### Tech Used